Skip to main content

 Article

-Certificate of Insurance
+Certificate of Insurance Aug 20, 2025

-May 7, 2025How to get proof of insurance and why you might need a COI.
+How to get a Certificate of Insurance and why you might need a COI.

 by Brandon Lockhart

 As a company owner or decision-maker, you know that operating a business comes with risk.
 That’s true for every type of company in every industry.
 Business insurance exists to protect companies and their employees from the financial impact of property damage, worker injuries, lawsuits, and other unexpected expenses.
 But owners aren’t the only ones who need to know their company is insured.
-Oftentimes, other businesses you want to work with require a proof of insurance document before they’ll partner with you.
+That’s why you need to know how to get a Certificate of Insurance (or what some people call “proof of insurance”).

+Oftentimes, other businesses you want to work with require a COI before they’ll partner with you.
 When do you need proof of insurance?
 What’s on the document?
 And how do you get it?
 Get answers to these and other crucial questions in our article.

-What is a Certificate of Insurance?
+What is a Certificate of Insurance (COI)?

 A Certificate of Insurance (COI) is another name for a proof of insurance document.
-If you have a policy, this certificate confirms your coverage, especially to people who have a vested interest in your financial protection, such as a client or your landlord.
+If you have a THREE policy, this certificate confirms your coverage, especially to people who have a vested interest in your financial protection, such as a client or your landlord.

 The information on an insurance certificate varies from one insurer to another, but it typically includes:

-Policyholder information: The name and contact information of the insured business.
+• Policyholder information: The name and contact information of the insured business.

-Insurer information: The name and contact details of the insurance company providing coverage.
+• Insurer information: The name and contact details of the insurance company providing coverage.

-Policy number: A unique identifier for your insurance policy.
+• Policy number: A unique identifier for your insurance policy.

-Policy effective dates: The start and end dates of your insurance coverage.
+• Policy effective dates: The start and end dates of your insurance coverage.

-Types of coverage: A list of the specific types of insurance included in the policy (like Business Liability insurance, Workers' Compensation coverage, and more).
+• Types of coverage: A list of the specific types of insurance included in the policy (like Business Liability insurance, Workers' Compensation coverage, and more).

-Policy limits: The maximum amount the insurer will pay for a covered claim.
+• Policy limits: The maximum amount the insurer will pay for a covered claim.

-Additional insured: Any third parties listed on the policy who, under the right circumstances, may be entitled to coverage.
+• Additional insured: Any third parties listed on the policy who, under the right circumstances, may be entitled to coverage.
 (Read more on business relationships and additional insureds below).

-How to get a COI from THREE.
+How to request a Certificate of Insurance (COI) from THREE.

 At THREE, we want you to have easy access to your COIs.
 We provide that access on our website.
 All you have to do is visit the Certificate of Insurance page and submit a request, and we’ll take it from there.